W0x404/Lilibot/README.md

 - Python 2.7
 - Linux

-Creat bot, crawling all internet url in order to find vulnerable url and inject it with sqlmap.
+Lilibot is a bot, crawling each web page in order to gather url.
+After collecting the url, the bot detects URLs containing a potential SQL injection.

+First created to detect the vulnerabilities, the next goal is to use the robot to highlight the number of exploitable vulnerabilities.

 In dev, any release has been published yet.

 *Save time.
 Keep the control.*